samuelede/devops-pbl-projects/project7/README.md

 **Mount lv-logs** on **/mnt/logs** – To be used by webserver logs

 **Mount lv-opt** on **/mnt/opt** – To be used by Jenkins server in Project 8

+Then, finally rsync the backed up log files.

 Install *NFS server*, configure it to start on reboot and make sure it is up and running.
 Run the following commands